michihupf/helldivers2-rs/README.md

 Early development will continue on branch `master` until the first major version.
 From there further development will be done on `next` and `dev` before being remerged to `master`.
+The project is still usable as of now but the early minor versions will not neccessarily be backwards compatible.

 # Disclaimer
 This project does not wrap the official Helldivers 2 API.
 Additionally, this project is a work in